Trundholm sun chariot

 The sculpture was discovered with no accompanying objects in 1902 in a peat bog on the Trundholm moor in Odsherred in the northwestern part of Zealand, (approximately 55°55′N 11°37′E).
 It is now in the collection of the National Museum of Denmark in Copenhagen.
-It is prominently featured on the 1000-krone banknote of the 2009 series.
+It is featured on the 1000-krone banknote of the 2009 series.

 Description

 The horse stands on a bronze rod supported by four wheels.
 The rod below the horse is connected to the disk, which is supported by two wheels.
 All of the wheels have four spokes.
 The artifact was cast in the lost wax method.
 The whole object is approximately 54 × 35 × 29 cm in size (width, height, depth).
+Aspects of the decoration suggest a Danubian influence in the object, although it was produced locally.

 The disk has a diameter of approximately 25 cm.
 It is gilded on one side only, the right-hand side (when looking at the horse from behind).
 It consists of two bronze disks that are joined by an outer bronze ring, with a thin sheet of gold applied to one face.
 The disks were then decorated with punches and gravers with zones of motifs of concentric circles, with bands of zig-zag decoration between borders.
 The gold side has an extra outer zone which may represent rays, and also a zone with concentric circles linked by looping bands that "instead of flowing in one direction, progress like the steps of the dance, twice forward and once back".
 The main features of the horse are also highly decorated.

 The two sides of the disk have been interpreted as an indication of a belief that the Sun is drawn across the heavens from East to West during the day, presenting its bright side to the Earth and returns from West to East during the night, when the dark side is being presented to the Earth.
 A continuation around a globe would have the same result.
 It is thought that the chariot was pulled around during religious rituals to demonstrate the motion of the Sun in the heavens.

+Two similar discs have been found in Ireland: the Lattoon gold disc and the bronze Cooke disc, the latter dated to c.
+1500–1300 BC.
+The Cooke disc has similar fittings to the Trundholm chariot, suggesting that it was also originally connected to a sun horse and mounted on wheels.

 Date

-The sculpture is dated by the National Museum to about 1400 BC, though other dates have been suggested.
-It was found before the development of pollen-dating, which would have enabled a more confident dating.
+The sculpture is dated to about 1400 BC, or Montellius period II (c.
+1500-1300 BC).

-A model of a horse-drawn vehicle on spoked wheels in Northern Europe at such an early time is surprising; they would not be expected to appear until the end of the Late Bronze Age, which ranges from 1100 BC to 550 BC.
-This and aspects of the decoration may suggest a Danubian origin or influence in the object, although the National Museum of Denmark is confident it is of Nordic origin.
+Evidence for horse-drawn chariots first appears in Scandinavia around 1700 BC, in the form of petroglyphs, chariot bits and whip handles.

+Calendar

+Some authors have suggested that the decoration on the disc numerically encodes a calendar.
+The archaeologist Christoph Sommerfeld argues that both sides of the disc encode knowledge of the 19-year lunisolar Metonic cycle.
+The Metonic cycle is also thought to be encoded on the later Berlin Gold Hat, dating from c.
+1000 BC.